Companies that use UIPath

 All IPaaS UIPath

-UIPath We detected 27,344 customers using UIPath, 903 companies that churned or ended their trial, and 419 customers with estimated renewals in the next 3 months.
+UIPath We detected 25,714 companies using UIPath, 3,337 companies that churned, and 581 customers with upcoming renewal in the next 3 months.
 The most common industry is IT Services and IT Consulting (13%) and the most common company size is 51-200 employees (24%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login